-The preclinical years are important for students considering a career in psychiatry.
+The preclinical years of medical school are important for students considering a career in Psychiatry.

-With so many highly qualified applicants to choose among, psychiatry residency programs also look for involvement in extracurricular activities, community service, and research.
-According to the 2016 NRMP Program Director Survey:
+Psychiatry residency programs value involvement in extracurricular activities, community service, leadership, and research.
+According to the 2018 NRMP Program Director Survey:

 Leadership qualities are cited by 40% of programs as a factor used to make interview decisions.